LAS - YYZ

 See more nonstop flights

-Top 3 airlines serving from Las Vegas to Pearson Intl
+Reviews of the top 3 airlines flying from Las Vegas to Pearson Intl

 See real verified KAYAK customer reviews for airlines flying from Las Vegas to Toronto.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.